 Jaquet Droz was founded in 1738 when Pierre Jaquet-Droz opened a workshop in La Chaux-de-Fonds, Switzerland.
 Following the study of physics and mathematics, Pierre focused on horology and by 1747 his clocks already had automatic chiming and many played music.
-He traveled to Spain in 1758 with six of his most sophisticated clocks and won the admiration of King Ferdinand VI, who purchased all six for the royal palaces of Madrid and Villaviciosa.
-He returned home with the necessary capital to pursue an additional mechanical endeavor, automata (which he's arguably best known for).
+He travelled to Spain in 1758 with six of his most sophisticated clocks and won the admiration of King Ferdinand VI, who purchased all six for the royal palaces of Madrid and Villaviciosa.
+He returned home with the necessary capital to pursue an additional mechanical endeavour, automata (which he's best known for).
 These animated dolls and birds were driven by clockwork-type mechanisms that wowed everyone who saw them, including kings and emperors in Europe, China, India and Japan.
-In fact, the realism became concerning enough that he occasionally exposed the mechanics to avoid accusations of witchcraft.
+In fact, the realism was so disconcerting that he occasionally exposed the mechanics to avoid accusations of witchcraft.
 Built between 1768 and 1774 by Pierre and his son Henri-Louis and Jean-Frédéric Leschot, a legendary trio of automata became the company's most famous creations - the Writer (made of 6,000 pieces), the Musician (2,500 pieces) and the Draughtsman (2,000 pieces).
 All three automata are still functional and displayed at the Musée d'Art et d'Histoire of Neuchâtel in Switzerland.
-Following Pierre's death in 1790 and his son in 1791, the amazing horological achievements of Jaquet Droz came to a close, only to be revived in the 1990's and acquired by the Swatch Group in 2000.
+Following Pierre's death in 1790 and his son's in 1791, the amazing horological achievements of Jaquet Droz came to a close, only to be revived in the 1990's and acquired by the Swatch Group in 2000.
 Christian Lattmann is the current CEO.

-The brand uses Grand Feu Enameling, rare minerals and stones for some dials, including onyx, rhodonite, obsidian, rutile quartz and many more.
-Meteorite, fossils and even opal are also utilized.
+The brand uses Grand Feu Enamelling, rare minerals and semi-precious stones for some dials, including onyx, rhodonite, obsidian, rutile quartz and many more.
+Meteorite, fossils and even opal are also used.
 These dials are among the “8 codes of Jaquet Droz,” which are the Grande Seconde, automata, the Ateliers d’Art, enamelled dials, watchcases with sensuous curves, the use of minerals, exceptional mechanisms and highly exclusive Numerus Clausus limited editions.
 Pierre Jaquet-Droz never invented a new, industry-changing horological element like the tourbillon or minute repeater, but he pioneered an aesthetic and emotional element with highly sophisticated art.
-Lifelike automata, intricate paintings and engravings provided an experience that was both magical and whimsical, and the company today has capitalized on this with some of the most technically advanced timepieces that are truly art in motion.
+Lifelike automata, intricate paintings and engravings provided an experience that was both magical and whimsical, and the company today has capitalised on this with some of the most technically advanced timepieces that are truly art in motion.